buntpfotenkatze/local_wordle/README.md

 # local_wordle

-[wordle](https://www.powerlanguage.co.uk/wordle/), with a save and load button added, made into a single file (from `/src`) using [monolith](https://github.com/Y2Z/monolith)
+[wordle](https://www.nytimes.com/games/wordle/index.html), with a save and load button added, made into a single file (from `/src`) using [monolith](https://github.com/Y2Z/monolith)

 mostly just unminifying the existing code, using some patterns from the original html/css, and exporting and loading the localStorage 'statistics' object.

+This is based on the nytimes version, which uses a slightly shortened wordlist.

 # Exporting existing wordle stats

-From the [wordle page](https://www.powerlanguage.co.uk/wordle/), Open your browser console (right click, inspect element or tools, open console or something), then load your stats like this:
+From the [wordle page](https://www.nytimes.com/games/wordle/index.html), Open your browser console (right click, inspect element or tools, open console or something), then load your stats like this:

 **NYT Version**
 ```javascript